maa-nirmala-dj/1/README.md

             <p>While we pride ourselves on providing earth-shattering bass and premium high-volume audio, we strictly operate within the legal frameworks of the Banka district and Bihar State authorities.
 Maa Nirmala DJ will shut down or lower the sound systems if ordered by local police or government officials.
 The Client is solely responsible for acquiring any necessary local permits or police permissions required to play loud music late into the night.
 We will not be held liable for events stopped by law enforcement due to a lack of permits.</p>

             <h4>4.
 Equipment Safety & Damage Liability</h4>
             <p>Our audio-visual equipment, laser lights, and waterproof pandals are highly expensive, state-of-the-art investments.
-The Client assumes full financial responsibility for any physical damage, theft, or vandalism of our equipment caused by the Clientâ€™s guests, family members, or event attendees.
+The Client assumes full financial responsibility for any physical damage, theft, or vandalism of our equipment caused by the Client’s guests, family members, or event attendees.
 In the event of a physical altercation or riot at the venue, our technicians reserve the absolute right to immediately cut the power, pack up the equipment, and leave the premises to ensure the safety of our staff and gear.
 No refunds will be issued under these circumstances.</p>

             <h4>5.
 Unpredictable Weather & Force Majeure</h4>
             <p>Our premium pandals are designed to be highly water-resistant; however, extreme acts of nature (such as severe cyclonic winds, heavy flooding, or lightning storms) are beyond human control.
 Maa Nirmala DJ will not be held financially responsible for setup delays or event disruptions caused by extreme weather conditions.
 For open-air DJ setups, our operators will immediately cover or dismantle electronic equipment (mixers, amplifiers, tops) if rain begins, to prevent electrocution and permanent damage.</p>